 Top 5 Things to Watch

-OMAHA (DTN) -- Here are the Top 5 things the DTN Newsroom is tracking for the week of Feb.
-5. Watch for coverage of these and other topics throughout the week on our subscription platforms as well as on DTNPF.com.
+OMAHA (DTN) -- Here are the five top things the DTN Newsroom is tracking for the week of Jan.
+15, a short business week with major U.S. markets closed for the Martin Luther King Jr. holiday.
+Watch for coverage of these and other topics through the week on our subscription platforms, as well as on DTNPF.com.

 (c) Copyright 2023 DTN, LLC.
 All rights reserved.